linuxfranz/getdata_project/README.md

 The script depends on the R package <code>dplyr</code> being installed.
 It can be installed with <code>install.packages("dplyr")</code> in R, if it is not already installed.

 Please note that you need an internet connection if you don't have the source dataset available locally.
-The script will download an extract the raw data in the working directory.
+The script will download and extract the raw data from the website into the working directory.
 If <code>Dataset.zip</code> exists it will not be downloaded again.
 If the directory <code>UCI HAR Dataset</code> doesn't exist the zip file will be extracted.

-To run this script after cloning this repository:
+To run this script after cloning the repository:

 * cd into the directory <code>getdata_project</code>.
 * Start R.